 <![endif]–>

 Each version of Yahoo ignores your media query declaration along with all of its conditional statements.
 These styles are rendered outside of the media query.
 Also, effectively ignoring the first declaration it gets confused.
-For example:
+For example:@media only screen and (max-device-width: 480px) {

 #smallScreen {width:100px; padding:2px;}